velocirraptor23/Decoding-efficacy-and-resistance-space-at-a-drug-binding-site-/README.md

 Production simulations were performed in the NPT ensemble at 300 K and 1 atm using the Martyna–Tobias–Klein barostat (τ = 2 ps) and a Langevin thermostat (τ = 1 ps).
 A RESPA multiple-time-step integrator was used with an inner timestep of 2 fs and outer (long-range) timestep of 6 fs (timestep = [0.002 0.002 0.006]).
 Long-range electrostatics were treated with the U-series method and a 9 Å short-range cutoff.
 Initial velocities were sampled from a Maxwell–Boltzmann distribution at 300 K (random seed = 2007).
 Production length was 80 ns; coordinates were written every 100 ps and energies every 1.2 ps.
 Trajectories were saved in Desmond .dtr format and centred on the solute for analysis.

-d) frames from each cluster from the Molecular dynamics simulations (MD) were the MMGBSA protocol was performed.
+d) We provide frames from each cluster from the Molecular dynamics simulations (MD), where the MMGBSA protocol was performed.